LarsBesselmann/WCA-EJA-GettingStarted/README.md

     <kbd>![](./images/media/WCA_menu-explainApplication.png)</kbd>

     **Hint**:
-    If the VS Code Extension "Application Modernization Accelerator Developer Tools" is also installed, there will be an additional menu option called "Modernize Java Applications".
+    As the VS Code Extension "Application Modernization Accelerator Developer Tools" is also installed, there is an additional menu option called "Modernize Java Applications".
 Please ignore that for the lab.

 3. You will get a pop-up like: